-App note from ON Semiconductors discussing how locally generated EMI affects its own system and how to prevent it.
+App note from ON Semiconductors on EMI self pollution.
 Link here (PDF)

 This application note will address the problem of Electro Magnetic Interference (EMI) self pollution in which one part of an electrical systems such as cell phones and consumer electrical products emit radiation that interferes with the operation of other parts of the system.

 App note from ON Semiconductors on their FSL4110LR power switch for SMPS power supplies.
 Link here (PDF)